What is an Act of Parliament?

 An Act of Parliament creates a new law or changes an existing law.
-An Act is a Bill approved by both the House of Commons and the House of Lords and formally agreed to by the reigning monarch (known as Royal Assent).
-Once implemented, an Act is law and applies to the UK as a whole or to specific areas of the country.
+An Act is a Bill that has been approved by both the House of Commons and the House of Lords and been given Royal Assent by the Monarch.
+Taken together, Acts of Parliament make up what is known as Statute Law in the UK.

 Putting the Act into force

 The Government are responsible for bringing new laws into force, once they have been passed by Parliament.

 An Act may come into force immediately, on a specific future date, or in stages.
 You can find out when an Act is due to come into force by looking at a section of the Act itself, headed ‘Commencement' – this is among the very last sections of an Act.

 Sometimes a specific date is not given and the timing is left to the discretion of the Secretary of State for the relevant government department.